-The key focus of MSF's Access to Essential Medicines Campaign is to highlight the difficulties and break down the barriers people face in getting hold of adequate and effective diagnostic tests, drugs and vaccines for diseases that affect vulnerable populations.
+The key focus of MSF's Access Campaign is to highlight the difficulties and break down the barriers people face in getting hold of adequate and effective diagnostic tests, drugs and vaccines for diseases that affect vulnerable populations.
 Too often, we cannot treat patients because the medicines are too expensive or they are no longer produced.
 Sometimes, the only drugs we have are highly toxic or ineffective, and nobody is looking for a better cure.
-In 2017, that Campaign focused on medications for Hepatitis C and for tuberculosis.
+In 2018, the Access Campaign focused on treatments for Hepatitis C, drug-resistant tuberculosis and snakebites, and on the issue of antimicrobial resistance.